alcorrius/vagrant-configs/README.md

   - Change IP address
   - Configure synced folders
   - Download Oracle libraries and put them into the synced folder
-  - Created apache virtualhost config file and put it into the synced fodler
+  - Create apache virtualhost config file and put it into the synced folder

 ###5.
 Start virtual machine:
   PHPStorm->Tools->Vagrant->Up